SvenMichaelKlose/tunix/src/bin/lisp/README.md

 1*
 ~~~

 The debugger takes commands like the regular REPL.
+Since an
-Since an error occured the debugger will not continue with
+error occured the debugger will not continue with the
-the current expressoin.
-An alternative value has to be
+current expression.
+An alternative value has to be supplied
-supplied instead with QUIT:
+instead with QUIT:

 ~~~
 * (fnords)